mohsinanayat/todo-app/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-You can also visit react.org for further information.
+You can also visit: https://react.org for further information.